 Scrum is the most widely used Agile software development framework, but that doesn't mean it is the best model for every situation.

 If the potential product owner has experience with Kanban or Waterfall, for example, that's going to help them make a judgment of the best approach to take in each circumstance.
+If you're interested in learning more about these frameworks, consider taking our Product Owner Certification Course.

 Segment 2: Engagement with External Stakeholders